April 8, 2019

 Vue’s first edition was released in February 2014.
 Though it started small, written by one developer, as the years went on, more and more developers began recognizing the potential hidden in Vue.
 The community, usage, and ecosystem grew exponentially.

-Currently, Vue has a solid base of 263 contributors on GitHub and is rated as the second most used JS frontend tool.
+Currently, Vue has a solid base of 358 contributors on GitHub and is rated as the third most used JS frontend tool.

 The framework might not have the corporate backing in the form of, for example, Google (Angular) or Facebook (React), still, Vue is supported by Laravel, NativeScript, or Bit, just to name a few of the many sponsors.
 There’s also the staunch community responsible for Vue’s ongoing development.

 Each month brings more and more focus toward Vue.
-But Vue’s increasing popularity and high user satisfaction wouldn’t be possible without its biggest assets—gentle learning curve, vast ecosystem, coding speed, performance, and ease of integration.
+But Vue’s increasing popularity and high user satisfaction wouldn’t be possible without its biggest assets—a gentle learning curve, vast ecosystem, coding speed, performance, and ease of integration.

-All those elements combined make Vue an appealing choice for enterprise-grade projects, especially at companies that seek quality tools to fill their technology stack.
+All those elements combined make Vue an appealing choice for enterprise-grade projects, especially for companies that seek quality tools to fill their technology stack.

 In fact, software developers and Chief Technology Officers (CTO) participating in our newest report on Vue.js admitted they would very much like to see Vue as an integral part of their upcoming project.